Welcome to TransPan

 The application form will contain different sections, some are pre-filled by e-COST, such as Application name or Primary affiliation.

-After encoding the Grant application form by filling all above-mentioned sections, the applicant also needs to upload:
+After completing the Grant application form by filling all above-mentioned sections, the applicant also needs to upload:

-2. Acceptance/Invitation letter from the Host institution: it is the responsibility of the applicant to obtain a written agreement from the Host institution stating that the applicant will perform the activities detailed in the STSM working plan on the agreed dates.
-The letter must be dated back not more than 3 months and must be signed by a permanent staff representative of the Host institution (e.g., head of the research group, PI, director of the department, head of the institute/division etc.).
+II.
+Acceptance/Invitation letter from the host institution: it is the responsibility of the applicant to obtain a written agreement from the host institution stating that the applicant will perform the activities detailed in the STSM working plan on the agreed dates.
+The letter must be dated back not more than 3 months and must be signed by a permanent staff representative of the host institution (e.g., head of the research group, PI, director of the department, head of the institute/division etc.).

-• Candidate CV: a short (max.
-2 pages) CV should be submitted.
-A list of academic publications can be added on separate pages.
+III.
+Candidate CV: a short (max.
+2 pages) CV should be submitted, including academic publications.

 In the Application template please briefly address the following points:

-2. Detail which techniques or equipment you would wish to learn to use, if applicable.
+b.
+Detail which techniques or equipment you plan to use, if applicable.

 After adding the supporting documents, the applicant can submit the grant application.